contact

 For those of us who didn’t have life lessons that aligned in an oddly serendipitous way to smack the inner critic out of us — a fact about which we have much to be grateful — we’re going to have to work at what comes to Yoka naturally.

-The promise of SLAY is that you will do the thing you’ve been talking about for years, but haven’t started on yet.
+You’ll finally do the thing you’ve been talking about for years, but just haven’t started yet.

 Leave a Reply